 “Probably because most of them are crooked!”
 Anna hissed under her breath when Wade explained the problem to her.

 “But I know most of these units.
-The wagons are the Cartwright family.
-Those three big barns are Faber’s Feeds,” Anna took the lead, and they crept through the bush past the tall buildings.
+The wagons are the Cartwright family’s.
+Those three big barns are Faber’s Feeds.”
+Anna took the lead, and they crept through the bush past the tall buildings.
 Every now and again, a lonely coyote howl lifted up over the wilderness to the south, and it was matched by the small bursts of noise that drifted from Cheyenne town over the tracks.

 The town was busy tonight, with people in and out of the saloons and play houses.
 That business would be their cover, Wade knew.